-As the weather warms, children and families will flock to parks or playgrounds for fresh air, fun and activity.
+As the weather warms, children and families will flock to parks or playgrounds for fresh air, fun, and activity.

 The National Program for Playground Safety estimates 150,000 to 200,000 children are injured each year on playground equipment.
 Falls, the cause of most reported injuries, often lead to broken bones or severe sprains.
-These types of injuries often need orthopaedic care.
+These types of injuries often need orthopedic care.
 The first step to avoid injury is to assess the area.
 Here are a few things you should check out before letting children play.

 Make sure playground equipment is safe.